-Mysterious Motorola Android phone for AT&T appears in leaked images [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Mysterious Motorola Android phone for AT&T appears in leaked images [UPDATED]Alex Wagner - Editorial Director of News and Content

 Time to put on your deerstalker and prepare your best Sherlock Holmes impression, friends, because we've got a bit of a mystery for you this afternoon.
 Twitter user @evleaks just posted a few images that show an unknown Motorola device in the wild, and the device appears to be in a special case that's meant to hide its true identity.